pfrazee/pfrazee.github.io/_posts/2017-11-04-auditable-servers-through-secure-ledgers.md

 Further, I do not believe decentralized consensus is the political cure-all it's billed to be.

 We should re-evaluate whether we're letting hype drive our thinking.

-I believe that blockchains can be applied without decentralized consensus, and can create low cost, highly auditable network services.
+The data structures behind blockchains can be applied without decentralized consensus to introduce strong auditability and data integrity to services and Web publishing.
+This is already being done with [Certificate Transparency](https://www.certificate-transparency.org/), [Dat](https://datproject.org), and the [Beaker Browser](https://beakerbrowser.com).

 <br>

 ## What are blockchains?

-A blockchain is a linked-list data structure in which every entry references the previous entry using a [cryptographic hash](#TODO).
+Let's review the basics.
+A blockchain is a linked-list data structure in which every entry references the previous entry using a [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 Here's what wikipedia says: